QubiTO-team/qubito-website/content/articles/Hardware_superconducting_qubits_08_05_2025_GVpgjE/Hardware_superconducting_qubits_08_05_2025/index.en.md

 + what is a **transmon qubit**;
 + the **first building stages** of a superconductive quantum computer.

-If you liked this article, please share with your Quantum fellows!
-Or even with your dog, your cat...
+If you liked this article, please share it with other Quantum-enthusiasts!